Punktum-dk/epp-service-specification/README.md

 #### info contact

 This part of the EPP protocol is described in [RFC:5733].
-This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with DK Hostmaster.
+This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with Punktum dk.

 See the extension: [`dkhm:contact_validated`](#dkhmcontact_validated) extension used in the response.